kizunanocoin/docs/docs/commands/rpc-protocol.md

 **Optional "account"**

 _version 20.0+_
-A valid Nano account.
+A valid KIZUNANO COIN account.
 If provided and `use_peers` is set to `true`, this information will be relayed to work peers.

 **Optional "version"**